newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Birthplace

-Who can obtain Marriage Records in New Jersey?
+Who Can Obtain Marriage Records in New Jersey?

 Anyone can obtain uncertified informational copies of a marriage record in New Jersey.
 However, certified copies of a record are only issued to applicants with an established relationship, namely the subject of the record, parents, legal guardians, siblings, children, or partners.